gregjolley/amplifier/amp.md

 The frequency at which the open-loop gain begins to decrease is given by the relationship,
 \begin{equation}
-\omega\times 47\,\textrm{pF}\times\textrm{gm}_{2}\times\textrm{gm}_{\textrm{D}}\times\textrm{rm}_{\textrm{O}}= Z_{out_{1} }
+\omega\times 47\,pF\timesgm_{2}\timesgm_{D}\timesrm_{O}= Z_{out_{1} }
 \end{equation}
-Where gm$_{2}$ is the transconductance of the 2nd stage, gm$_{\textrm{D}}$ is the transconductance of the driver stage, rm$_{\textrm{O}}$ is the transresistance of the output stage and $Z_{out_{1}}$ is the  impedance as seen at the output of the 1st differential stage. $Z_{out_{1}}$ is the result of the early voltage of Q5 and the load impedance of the 2nd stage input.
+Where gm$_{2}$ is the transconductance of the 2nd stage, gm$_{D}$ is the transconductance of the driver stage, rm$_{O}$ is the transresistance of the output stage and $Z_{out_{1}}$ is the  impedance as seen at the output of the 1st differential stage. $Z_{out_{1}}$ is the result of the early voltage of Q5 and the load impedance of the 2nd stage input.
 For more detail see the appendix.

 Various transient waveforms for a 1 kHz input signal are shown in Fig \ref{waveforms}.
 What is interesting is the very non-sinusoidal waveforms of the 1st stage output and the base voltage of Q17.
 It turns out that the rather small early voltages of the output transistors is the primary influence on the shape of these waveforms.
-As a function of collector current the current gain of the output transistors are very linear, however, the current gain has quite a strong dependence on V$_{\textrm{CE}}$ leading to a output stage transresistance that is non-linear and dependent on the amplifier output voltage.
+As a function of collector current the current gain of the output transistors are very linear, however, the current gain has quite a strong dependence on V$_{CE}$ leading to a output stage transresistance that is non-linear and dependent on the amplifier output voltage.
 The voltage on the base of Q4 is close to sinusoidal because the compensation capacitance linearises the load on the 1st stage output.
 Simulations were performed for a 50 Hz sine wave input of several different magnitudes such that the compensation capacitance has negligible influence on the gain.
 The low-frequency was chosen to investigate the gain of the various stages of the amplifier as a function of output magnitude.
 A summary of the peak-peak magnitudes of various signals is shown in table \ref{table:1} and stage gains are shown in table \ref{table:2}.
 The voltage gain of the 1st differential stage is given by,
 \begin{equation}
 \frac{\Delta V_{B}Q10}{\Delta V_{B}Q4}
 \end{equation}